 - We can track the performance in buffer analytics and find the best performing headline.
 This will remain as the header of the post.

-A/B Testing is also conducted on the images we use in the website in the similar way.
-We test whether the image posted could make any impact on engaging users on it.
-It always make a positive sign.
+A/B Testing is also conducted on the images we use in the website in a similar way.
+We test whether the image posted could make an impact on engaging users on it.
+It always makes a positive sign.
 The expanded image holds people to stick on the post.

-To test this we analyse tweets with extended image and tweets without image.
+To test this we analyze tweets with extended image and tweets without an image.
 You can see the winning tweet is with image and that is retweeted, shared, and favorites by users.

 Top 10 Tules for A/B Testing